Raw Toonage

-Raw Toonage is an American animated series that aired on CBS on September 19, 1992.
-The show was cancelled on December 5 after 12 episodes had been broadcast.
+Raw Toonage is an American animated cartoon program that premiered on CBS on September 19, and ended on December 5, 1992, after 12 episodes or 39 shorts and segments had been broadcast.
+The program was preceded by a He's Bonkers theatrical short titled Petal to the Metal that aired in August 7, 1992.

-Bonkers and Marsupilami were spun off from this series in 1993.
-The Shnookums and Meat Funny Cartoon Show then was spun off from Marsupilami in 1995.
+Bonkers was spun off from the He's Bonkers short series and Marsupilami was spun off from Marsupilami short series of the program in 1993.
+The Shnookums & Meat Funny Cartoon Show then was spun off from Marsupilami in 1995.